 We found that the practice was meeting the HTM01-05 essential requirements for decontamination in dental practices.
-We noted one treatment room had recently been refurbished, the dentists told us that they had a plan to refurbish the second treatment room and to decorate through the practice.

 The equipment used for cleaning and sterilising was checked, maintained, and serviced in line with the manufacturer's instructions.
 Daily, weekly, and monthly records were kept of decontamination cycles to ensure that equipment was functioning properly.
 Records showed that the equipment was in good working order and being effectively maintained.